krauskopf/node-red-contrib-car-bmw/README.md

                      - Fix retrievel of charging profile and cleanup of source
                      - New experimental feature to set charging mode and settings
 * 2023-Jul-31: 0.5.2 - Update readme additional information about charging features.
+* 2023-Aug-05: 0.5.3 - Add actions to start and stop charging, thanks to @IfThenElseLoop
 ```

 ## Credits